-The Group disposes of certain acquired loans and receivables to third parties.
-Profit/(loss) on disposal of loans is measured as the difference between the cash received, including any deferred consideration, less related selling expenses less the net carrying value of those loans and receivables.
-The Group realised a net profit of €16.8m on the disposal of loans in Q1.
+During the period, the Group disposed of certain loans and receivables to third parties.
+Profit or loss on disposal of loans is measured as the difference between the cash received, including any deferred consideration, less related loan sale expenses less the net carrying value of those loans and receivables.
+The Group realised a net profit of €13.3m on the disposal of loans year to date in accordance with accounting policy 2.10.
+Of the €13.3m, €4.3m related to costs of disposal, and €17.6m was recognised against loans and receivables (see Note 14).
 Profit on disposal of loans is not recognised where the overall debtor connection is impaired in accordance with the latest available impairment assessment data.